oskarpedosk/random-direction/README.md

 # Random direction

 Program is meant for rehabilitation and other sports purposes.
 Program lets you choose a time interval for a random direction.
+Works on desktop and mobile.

 ## Instructions
 ```